If you're a creative type, I'm going to bet that you have plenty of ideas. You probably have ten new ideas for your craft business before breakfast.

 When we talk about potential reward, craft business owners need to be careful.

-So far you've clarified your ideas, looked for problems, and assessed and weighed potential reward and risk for each of your ideas.
 At this point, you might be ready to let go of an idea or two.

 If you've found that one of your ideas has a very clear deal-breaker, insolvable problem, it needs to go.